 Most of the time, if your non-serious condition is managed, you’ll pay a higher premium.

 Can I Change from a Medicare Advantage Plan to a Medigap Plan with Pre-Existing Conditions?

 Yes, you can change from a Medicare Advantage Plan to a Medigap plan even if you have previous health issues.
 Depending on your eligibility, you may not need to go through underwriting, like if you qualify for a Special Enrollment Period.

 For example, if you’ve had your Medicare Advantage Plan for 12 months or less and enrolled in that plan when you were first eligible for Part B, you’re in the “trial right” period.

-The trial right period means you qualify for a Medigap plan without underwriting, it’s a guaranteed issue right.
-So, if you have pre-existing health issues this is a good time to switch to Medigap.
+The trial right period means you qualify for a Medigap plan without underwriting; it’s a guaranteed issue right.
+So, if you have pre-existing health issues, this is an excellent time to switch to Medigap.

 Outside of a Special Enrollment Period and the Open Enrollment Period, it’s likely that you’ll have to apply for coverage and go through underwriting.
-An insurance agent can help you identify the company most likely to approve your application, this will save you time.
+An insurance agent can help you identify the company most likely to approve your application, saving you time.

 How to Find a Medicare Supplement When You Have Pre-Existing Conditions

-Give us a call at the number above to get the coverage you need.
-Or fill out a rate form to see compare your rates online.
+Call us at the number above to get the coverage you need.
+Or fill out a rate form to see and compare your rates online.